Trustroots/trustroots-expo-mobile/README.md

 _Note that if you want to use https or different port, you need to configure those from Trustroots's [configuration files](https://github.com/Trustroots/trustroots/tree/master/config/env)._

+## Writing code

+Lint your code using `npm run lint`

+You can see exact validation rules from [expo:eslint-config-universe](https://github.com/expo/eslint-config-universe/tree/master/shared).

 ## License
 MIT